SMSpp-Project/smspp-project/README.md

 git config --global credential.helper cache
 ```

-### Build and install with Cmake
+### Build and install with CMake

-Using Cmake it is possible to configure and build all the projects at once
+Using CMake it is possible to configure and build all the projects at once
 with:

 ```sh